 The other type of surgery is breast-conserving surgery, otherwise known as a lumpectomy or a wide local excision.
 In this type of surgery, the surgeon will remove the cancer with a small section of healthy breast tissue around the cancer.
 This section of healthy tissue around the cancer is referred to as the ‘margin’.
 Surgery to the armpit on the same side as the breast cancer is also common.
 This may involve the removal of one or two nodes (a sentinel lymph node biopsy) or removal of most of the lymph nodes in the armpit (axillary dissection).

 Radiation therapy (also called radiotherapy) is an important component of breast cancer treatment.
-Radiation therapy is a targeted treatment that aims to kill any cancer cells or tumour deposits that may remain after surgery.
+Radiation therapy is a targeted treatment using X-rays, that aims to kill any cancer cells or tumour deposits that may remain after surgery.
 Radiation therapy has been proven to decrease the chance of breast cancer recurring after surgery.
 Radiation therapy can be used to treat the remaining breast tissue after breast conserving surgery, the chest wall after mastectomy and/or lymph nodes around the breast.

 Radiation therapy to the breast is recommended for most patients after breast conserving surgery.
 In selected cases an extra ‘boost’ of radiation to the area of the breast where the cancer was removed may be recommended.